tbmorrison/snaq-seq/README.md

 | 4)  bc              | Filepath to basechange file.
 | 5)  norm            | Filepath to IS amplicon normalization file.
 | 6)  outputSAM       | For troubleshooting purposes, instruct script to output NT & IS SAM files for good reads (-pass.sam), IS x NT recombinant (-recombinant.sam) or unmapped (-mapq.sam) (0=False, 1=True).
-| 7)  ofsCutoff       | Identify CC offspring that arise from sequencing errors of over duplicated complexity controls.
+| 7)  offspringCutoff       | Identify CC offspring that arise from sequencing errors of over duplicated complexity controls.
 Offspring Cutoff is the fraction of maximum CC duplication, below which CC is concidered an NGS error and removed.  (float value, 0 to inactivate).
 | 8)  mfs             | Minimum fragment size: minimum fragment length for good read (integer value, -1 to inactivate).
 | 9)  RC              | Recombinant detection stringency: indicates how many recombinant bases allowed per read pair (integer value, must be >0).
 | 10) mapq            | Mapping quality stringency to be concidered a good read (integer value, -1 to inactivate).